easysoftware/n8n-nodes-easy-redmine/README.md

   - Name (known as `firstname` in the entity schema)
   - Type ID

+## Attendance

+Attendance is used to track user attendance.
+The entity name is `easy_attendance`.

+**Operations**

+- **Get one** - returns a detailed view of a single attendance record.
+The entity is specified by its ID.
+- **Get many** - returns a list of attendance records.
+You should use easy query id to specify the filter.
+- **Create** - creates a new attendance record.
+  - Arrival (required)
+  - Departure
+  - User ID
+  - Description
+  - Activity ID
+- **Update** - updates some fields of the attendance record.
+  - Arrival
+  - Departure
+  - User ID
+  - Description
+  - Activity ID

 ## Issues

 Issues are mostly Redmine issues.
 The identifier is `issue`.